Summary

 Taoiseach Micheál Martin said funds from the EU's windfall tax would be "substantial" and would help to meet further energy supports if they were required next year.

-Ireland government officials assume that 1-2 billion Euro will be collected in total, but that won't be Vermillion alone as the tax also applies downstream.
+Ireland government officials assume that 1-2 billion Euro will be collected in total, but that won't be Vermilion alone as the tax also applies downstream.

 The Netherlands also seems on board with the tax and was already planning its own measure before the EU decision.